ash30/Blog/content/posts/2024/rust_nix_notes.md

 ref: https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/tools/rust/bindgen/wrapper.sh

 Bindgen accepts arbitrary arguments that will be forwarded directly to the compiler, so the wrapper passes `NIX_CFLAGS_COMPILE` which should have all the include paths for any dependencies within this nix build or shell.
-Hurradependantdependant  h!
+Hurrah!

 ## Rust Package Src Changes